If Modi wins election, neighbours can expect a more muscular India

 Outgoing Prime Minister Manmohan Singh has pushed for peace with Pakistan, and had hoped to visit his birthplace in Pakistan's Punjab province in a final gesture of reconciliation before leaving office.

-But his efforts were stymied by opposition at home over Islamabad's failure to act against those India holds responsible for masterminding a 2008 attack on Mumbai in which 166 people were killed by 10 gunmen from Pakistan.
+But his efforts were stymied by opposition at home over Islamabad's failure to act against those India holds responsible for masterminding a 2008 attack on the city of Mumbai in which 166 people were killed by 10 gunmen from Pakistan.

 "So far there has been a consensus in India - irrespective of the complexion and change in government - on the broad foreign policy contours," he said.
 "But this time, if there is a change in government, I do expect a break from that tradition."